“Very educational and interesting course. Hands-on demos were excellent. Highly recommended.” – Michael Cascio, Northrop Grumman Corporation

 - Prerequisites: Courses are open to all practicing professionals.
 (Participants must have appropriate college degrees to earn continuing education credit (CEC) for courses.)

-- Facility: Client is responsible for providing room suitable for expected number of participants with presentation screen and computer projection equipment.
+- Facility: The client is responsible for providing room suitable for expected number of participants with presentation screen and computer projection equipment.

 - Materials: A single set of handouts will be shipped to a designated location.
 Client is responsible for making additional copies available to course participants.
 Please allow one week for shipment of handouts.
 At an additional cost, handouts for a specified number of course participants can be provided.

-- Scheduling: Scheduling courses is subject to availability of instructors.
-Contact email@example.com
+- Scheduling: Scheduling courses is subject to the availability of instructors.
+Contact firstname.lastname@example.org

 Planning Your Course